Reduction in Environmental Burden through Activities at Business Offices

 Managing Chemical Substances

 Sysmex uses chemical substances in its R&D and manufacturing processes.
-In addition to preventing losses or leaks, we strive to manage chemical substances appropriately to prevent damage to the health of employees working onsite.
+In addition to preventing losses or leaks, we strive to manage chemical substances appropriately to prevent damage to the health of our employees working onsite.

 Managing and Processing Harmful Substances

-Management and Processing Related to Atmospheric Emissions
+Managing and Processing Atmospheric Emissions